JamesWoolfenden/terraform-for-data/docs/lesson1.md

 You have created your first Terraform template, but as yet it does nothing.

-Adding a local executable provisioner to give the null resource some utility:
+Next step is to ad a local executable provisioner, to give the null resource some utility:

 ```terraform
 resource "null_resource" "hello_world" {